-- 5.1.44.1 FPT_RCV.1.1 After a failure or service discontinuity, the TSF shall enter a maintenance mode where the ability to return the TOE to a secure state is provided. - 5.1.45 FPT RVM.1 Non-bypassibility of the TSP - 5.1.45.1 FPT_RVM.1.1 The TSF shall ensure that the TSP enforcement functions are invoked and succeed before each function within the TSC is allowed to proceed.
+5.1.44.2 FPT\RCV.2.2 For [assignment: list of failure/ service discontinuities], the TSF shall ensure the return of the TOE to a secure state using automated procedures.

+5.1.45 FPT\RVM.1 Non-bypassability of the TSF

+5.1.45.1 FPT\RVM.1.1 The TSF shall ensure that the TSP enforcement functions are invoked and succeed before each function within the TSC is allowed to proceed.